brianberns/CFR-Explained/Readme.md

 After all of the iterations are complete, we can compute both the average expected utility of the game for each player, as well as the average strategy for each player to use.
 These averaged results are guaranteed (in vanilla CFR) to converge on an optimal strategy ("Nash equilibrium") over time.
 We need to take the average (rather than using the results of the last iteration) because the raw strategies might "circle" around the optimum without ever reaching it.
 By taking the average, we find the strategy in the center of the circle.

-In order to compute this average strategy, we must track the sum of the strategies computed during each CFR iteration (alongside the accumlated regrets):
+In order to compute this average strategy, we must track the sum of the strategies computed during each CFR iteration (alongside the accumulated regrets):

 ```fsharp
 type InformationSet =